Jerry Carl: 2022

+2024

+In 2024, redistricting as a result of Allen v.
+Milligan placed both Carl and fellow incumbent representative Barry Moore in the same district, setting up a primary in which Carl and Moore were both incumbents pitted against each other in the 1st district.
+On October 30, 2023, Moore confirmed to 1819 News that he would run in the first congressional district, challenging Carl in the Republican primary.

+The new 1st was more Carl's district than Moore's; Carl retained over 60 percent of his former territory.
+Despite this, in the Republican primary on March 5, 2024, Carl lost the Republican nomination to Moore by 3.4%.

 Tenure

-117th Congress (2021–present)
+117th Congress (2021–2023)

 One of Carl's first votes upon joining Congress was opposing the second impeachment of Donald Trump.
 He said he voted against impeachment because he believed the articles of impeachment "failed to reach the necessary threshold for impeachment."
 He also called impeachment "Nancy Pelosi's personal vendetta against President Trump."
-Carl voted against the American Rescue Plan in March 2021, saying the bill was "rushed" too soon after the passing of the Consolidated Appropriations Act, 2021 and that it was too big and would add to the increasing national debt.
+Carl voted against the American Rescue Plan in March 2021, saying the bill was rushed after the passing of the Consolidated Appropriations Act, 2021 and that it was too big and would add to the increasing national debt.

-As of January 2022, Carl had voted in line with Joe Biden's stated position 8% of the time.
+As of January 2023, Carl had voted in line with Joe Biden's stated position 9.7% of the time.